 Here again are the takeaways for maximum muscle health and minimum muscle soreness:

 - Take magnesium amino acid chelate supplements.
-I recommend 200–500mg per day, split across three meals, or follow specialist advice.
+I recommend 200–500mg per day, split across three meals, or following specialist advice.

-- Take a high-quality fish oil daily.
+- Take high-quality fish oil daily.
 Ask a specialist about which brands are reliable.
-I recommend 4000–6000mg daily, or follow specialist advice.
+I recommend 4000–6000mg daily or following specialist advice.